Brand strategy | Pop-up

-How might we challenge the assumptions of our political ideology?
+How might we challenge the assumptions of our own political ideologies?

 The US is a two-party political system, with Democrats and Republicans in a constant dispute for influence and power.
 (While third parties, such as Libertarian and Greene parties do exist, they are rarely represented in the House or Senate, with even slimmer odds of a presidency.)
 But what is more striking is the amount of fervor generated in any discussion about politics.
 Neuroscientists have found people become more stubborn when faced with contradictory evidence.